grantmcdermott/lfe2fixest/README.md

 Note that the `lfe2fixest()` is a pure conversion function.
 It never actually runs anything from either the input or output files.
 That being, said here’s a quick comparison of the resulting regressions — i.e. what we get if we actually *do* run the scripts.
-Note that my scripts make use of the excellent [**modelsummary**](https://vincentarelbundock.github.io/modelsummary/index.html) package to generate the simple regression tables that you see below, although we’re really (really) not showing off its functionality here.
+As an aside, my scripts make use of the excellent [**modelsummary**](https://vincentarelbundock.github.io/modelsummary/index.html) package to generate the simple regression tables that you see below, although we’re really not showing off its functionality here.

-First the lfe version:
+First, the original **lfe** version:

 ``` r
 source('lfe_script.R', print.eval = TRUE)